-15 total points Does not meet Standard (Little or no evidence) Approaches Standard (Some evidence) Meets Standard (Clear evidence) Exceeds Standard (Clear, convincing, and substantial evidence) 0 1 2 3 Overall Participation 5 points Very few tasks are completed on time AND/OR completed tasks do not demonstrate thoughtful consideration of the content.
+Culterines for Course Engagement 30 points total Does not meet Standard (Little or no evidence) Approaches Standard (Some evidence) Meets Standard (Clear evidence) Exceeds Standard (Clear, convincing, and substantial evidence) 1 2 3 4 Overall Participation (x3) Maximum Total: 12 pts Very few tasks are completed on time AND/OR completed tasks do not demonstrate thoughtful consideration of the content.
 Collaborate sessions may not have been attended.
 Some tasks for the week are completed on time AND/OR demonstrate thoughtfulness.
 Collaborate sessions were attended and student was somewhat engaged with peers and instructor.
 Most tasks for the week are completed on time and demonstrate thoughtfulness.
 Collaborate sessions were attended and student was often engaged with peers and instructor.
 All weekly tasks are completed on time and demonstrate thoughtfulness.
 Collaborate sessions were attended and student was consistently and actively engaged with peers and instructor.
-Discussion Quality 5 points Discussion posts and many replies are limited.
+Discussion Quality (x3) Maximum Total: 12 pts Discussion posts and many replies are limited.
 Few readings are integrated to support posts and reflections.
-APA-style (6th ed.) citations are rarely used in posts.
+APA-style (7th ed.) citations are rarely used in posts.
 Few posts and reflections utilize and demonstrate learners' prior and/or new knowledge.
 Few replies go beyond superficial responses.
 Few replies build on others' responses to create connected threads.
 Discussion posts and most replies are 1-3 paragraphs.
 Some readings are integrated to support posts and reflections.
-APA-style (6th ed.) citations are occasionally used in posts.
+APA-style (7th ed.) citations are occasionally used in posts.
 Some posts and reflections utilize and demonstrate learners' prior and/or new knowledge.
 Replies occasionally go beyond superficial responses.
 Some replies build on others' responses to create connected threads.
 Discussion posts and most replies are 1-3 hearty paragraphs.
 Readings are often integrated to support posts and reflections.
-APA-style (6th ed.) citations are often used in posts.
+APA-style (7th ed.) citations are often used in posts.
 Most posts and reflections utilize and demonstrate learners' prior and/or new knowledge.
 Replies usually go beyond superficial responses.
 Most replies build on others' responses to create connected threads.
 Discussion posts and all replies are 1-3 hearty paragraphs.
 Readings are consistently integrated to support thoughtful posts and reflections.
-APA-style (6th ed.) citations are consistently used in posts.
+APA-style (7th ed.) citations are consistently used in posts.
 Posts and reflections utilize and demonstrate learners' prior and new knowledge.
 All replies go beyond superficial responses.
 Replies build on others' responses to create connected threads.
-Critical Friends Group Engagement 5 points Rarely participates in critical friend(s) group work.
+Critical Friends Group Engagement (x1.5) Maximum Total: 6 pts Rarely participates in critical friend(s) group work.
 Feedback may not be meaningful, detailed, and/or constructive.
 Sometimes participates in critical friend(s) group work.
 Feedback is not always meaningful, detailed, and/or constructive.
 Often participates in critical friend(s) group work and provides meaningful, detailed and constructive feedback; OR Consistently participates in critical friend(s) group, but feedback is not always meaningful, detailed, or constructive.
 Consistently participates in critical friend(s) group work.
 Meaningful, timely, detailed, &amp; constructive feedback provided to peer(s) in critical friend(s) group.